Shaan08/TimeSeries-Forecasting/README.md

 Busy with uni work.
 Could not focus on this.

 19.7.2018
 Finished time series prediction using LSTM in python.
-Need to extend it to forecasting for future time steps.
+Tested on the test set.
+MSE 5.814

+8.8.2018
+Created a LSTM model for time series forecasting in future time steps ahead.
+Validation is WIP